THinnerichs/DTI-VOODOO/ideas/ideas.md

 - test unsupervised node embedding learning
 - Get other method to run on my dataset (literature!!)
-  - HAve to get SMILES and stuff too -> meh
+  - Have to get SMILES and stuff too -> meh
   - How can this be made proof?
 Model is tweaked on this dataset while foreign methods are not

 - read PREDICT paper
 - maybe try other stellargraph embeddings as well :)))
-- run link prediction over whole graph

 - run unsupervised methods now as more RAM is available

 ----------------------------------------------------

-- run graphsage as link predictor
 - extract predictions from search results

 - Read paper how convolution over node features is done